so-groenen/parameter_parser_cpp23/README.md

 ```
 ## Tests

-Tests testing the basic functionalities using CTest/Google test are also provided.
+The basic functionalities are "unit tested" using CTest/Google tests which are provided.
 Either Use `-DENABLE_TESTING=ON` when building in the commandline, or use the `set(ENABLE_TESTING ON CACHE INTERNAL "")` just before the call to `FetchContent_MakeAvailable`.